Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Hinchinbrook's median income among taxpayers was $46,181 in financial year 2022.
-The average income stood at $54,311 during the same period.
-In comparison, Greater Sydney had a median income of $56,994 and an average income of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates project Hinchinbrook's median income to be approximately $52,004 and the average income to be around $61,160 by September 2025.
-According to census data, household income ranks at the 68th percentile ($2,039 weekly), while personal income sits at the 23rd percentile.
-In terms of income distribution, 36.6% of Hinchinbrook's population (4,774 individuals) falls within the $1,500 - $2,999 income range.
-This is consistent with broader trends across the surrounding region, where 30.9% of the population falls into the same category.
-High housing costs consume 17.3% of income in Hinchinbrook.
-Despite this, strong earnings place disposable income at the 66th percentile.
+Hinchinbrook SA2's median income among taxpayers was $46,181 and average income stood at $54,311 in the financial year 2022.
+This is below national averages of $56,994 (median) and $80,856 (average) for Greater Sydney during the same period.
+By September 2025, estimated median income would be approximately $52,004 and average income $61,160 based on Wage Price Index growth of 12.61%.
+Census data shows household income ranks at the 67th percentile ($2,039 weekly) and personal income at the 23rd percentile.
+In terms of income distribution, 36.6% of the population (4,774 individuals) fall within the $1,500 - 2,999 income range.
+High housing costs consume 17.3% of income, but strong earnings place disposable income at the 66th percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income